-UEFA Euro championship 2016 is just a couple of months away and it will be the 15th edition of the premier European national football competition.
+UEFA Euro championship 2020 is just a few months away and it will be the 16th edition of the premier European national football competition.
 Held under the UEFA banner, European Championship takes place every four years and it is the second biggest international event not only in Football but sports in general.
-Only FIFA World Cup has more viewership, marketability and prize money than european’s regional national football competition.
+Only FIFA World Cup has more viewership, marketability and prize money than european regional national football competition.

 We take a look at past winners and runners-up.

 |2012||Spain||Italy||Poland & Ukraine|